BC Senior Public Speaking Competition

 Dear Participants, Judges, Volunteers, and Coaches,

-The DSABC is pleased to invite you to attend the BC Senior Public Speaking Championships to be held online for the very first time!
+The DSABC is pleased to invite you to attend the BC Senior Public Speaking Competition set to be in person for the first time since 2019!

-The top students from this tournament will advance to the Canadian Senior National Public Speaking Championships, likely in February 2021.
-This event will be hosted online by the Manitoba Speech and Debate Association.
+The top students from this tournament will advance to the Canadian Senior National Public Speaking Competition, tentatively set to be hosted in person in February 2023 at St. John's Ravenscourt School in Winnipeg.

 Payments must be made online by the stage 2 registration deadline.
 Any schools failing to make payment by this time will forfeit their position to the next participant on the waitlist.

 Stage 1 - Participant Number Requests - Open until Friday, November 4th